Useful Tips on Successful Delegation in Management

 Forbes mentions the importance of not delegating anything you wouldn’t do yourself: while it’s tempting to hand off all of your tedious tasks to your employees, that type of work won’t make them feel important or valued.
 Successful delegation in management requires you to be strategic about what you’re delegating.

 There might be a lot of work that you enjoy doing, but that wastes your time overall.
-These are the tasks to delegate: the important but not necessarily urgent responsibilities that prevent you from getting around to the things that are both important and urgent.
-You want your employees to feel like they’re doing valuable work while also freeing up your schedule for vital tasks that only you can do.
+These are the tasks to delegate: the important but not necessarily urgent responsibilities that prevent you from getting around to the critical and urgent things.
+You want your employees to feel like they’re doing valuable work while freeing up your schedule for vital tasks only you can do.

 2. Be specific in your expectations.